coxlab/eyetracker/readme.md

 The GUI portion of the project depends on [glumpy](http://code.google.com/p/glumpy/), which in turn depends on the [AntTweakBar](http://antisphere.com/Wiki/tools:anttweakbar) library.
 A fork of AntTweakBar suitable for use with this project can be found [here](http://www.github.com/davidcox/AntTweakBar), along with instructions on how to build and install it.

-Once this library is installed, assuming you have a complete, working Python on your system, installing the program should be as easy as downloading the code and running
+Once this library is installed, assuming you have a complete, working Python on your system, installing the program should be as easy as downloading the code and running:

+    python setup.py develop

+This will install code, linking to wherever you've checked out the code, enabling you to pull new updates or make your own changes without having to reinstall.
+If you want to install the code "normally",

     python setup.py install

-Alternatively, you could skip downloading the code and try (assuming you have pip installed, which you should; might also need to use `sudo`):

-    pip install -e "git+https://github.com/coxlab/eyetracker#egg=coxlab_eyetracker"
+Will do the trick.

 The tracker can then be run from a shell with the command